 Couple the long list of attractions to the city’s great location and public transport connections, and you have a city that’s perfect for day trips, particularly from London.

-In this post, we introduce 8 exciting things to see and do on a day trip, before then explaining how you can plan and book your visit.
+In this post, we introduce 8 exciting things to do in St Albans on a day trip, before then explaining how you can plan and book your visit.

 1. The Cathedral & Abbey Church of Saint Alban